home-assistant/home-assistant.io/source/_integrations/airthings_ble.markdown

 ha_integration_type: integration
 ---

-Integrates Airthings BLE sensors into Home Assistant.
+Integrates Airthings BLE {% term sensors %} into Home Assistant.

-[Airthings](https://www.airthings.com/) provide different devices for measuring the air quality.
+[Airthings](https://www.airthings.com/) provide different {% term devices %} for measuring the air quality.
 Initially focusing on radon gas sensors, each device provides a number of different sensors to monitor typical contaminants that's presence contributes to bad air quality in the home.

 Requires Airthings hardware and a compatible Bluetooth dongle.